 A+ funding is available during the fall and spring semesters to eligible students enrolled in at least 12 credits per semester between both institutions.
 Students must enroll in a minimum of 6 hours at MACC to use A+ funding during the summer.
 A+ funding cannot be applied to Mizzou tuition and fees.

-Academic advising for Mizzou courses is provided by advisers from Mizzou’s Student Success Center who work with academic department advisers on behalf of the student.
+Academic advising for Mizzou courses is provided by advisers from Mizzou’s Transfer Center who work with academic department advisers on behalf of the student.
 Advising for MACC courses is provided by MACC.
 The transfer of academic information will be coordinated by academic advisers on both campuses.

 Student Life and Services